Bypass Ford PATS without key — easy and quick guide

 Is there a way to bypass Ford’s theft system?

 Yes, there is a way to bypass Ford’s theft system.
 Now, it’s essential to know that the Ford PATS system connects to the car’s Engine Control Module (ECM).
-If not done correctly, you can damage some electronics.
+If not done correctly, you can damage some electronics and trigger signs of a bad ECU.

 If you’re trying to bypass the Ford theft system, know it’s temporary.
 Once you bypass the protective system, your car becomes an easy catch for thieves.
 Also, you need to understand the system properly.